Learn Advanced Chinese || What Should I Be Doing?

 Something that goes viral on one platform will start to appear in shop windows, in the streets etc. Don’t get left out!

-Apart from these handy tips, you should also practice the language every day, or at least use it in some shape or form.
+Apart from these handy tips, you should also practice the language every day, including studying and reviewing vocabulary.
 Even if that means 5 minutes on Memrise of a busy morning!

 加油 – jia you!